TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Autoloading/Background.rst

-In our efforts to make TYPO3 faster and closer oriented to common PHP standard systems, we looked into the integration of the class loader that is used by all composer-based projects.
+In our efforts to make TYPO3 faster and closer oriented to common PHP standard systems, we looked into the integration of the class loader that is used by all Composer-based projects.
 We consider this functionality a crucial feature for the future of TYPO3 on the base level, but also as a dramatic increase of the overall performance of every request inside TYPO3.